 Many people want to dual boot Windows 10, especially the latest version with alternative operating systems such as Ubuntu.
 However, dual booting, partitioning and configuring multiple operating systems can be difficult.
-That’s why we’ve decided to make this guide: a complete tutorial on how to dual boot Windows 10 (with Anniversary update) and Ubuntu.
+That’s why we’ve decided to make this guide: a complete tutorial on how to dual boot Windows 10 and Ubuntu.

 It is advised that before taking part in setting up this dual boot that you back up all important data in case of an error.
 These errors are rare but can happen at times, so it is best to be prepared.
 Let’s get started!